 Who is responsible for collecting licence fees?

-Billag AG is responsible for collecting licence fees until the end of 2018, when this function will pass to Serafe AG.
+Since 1 January 2019 radio and television licence fees have been collected by Serafe AG.
 Serafe AG, a subsidiary of Secon AG with its head office in Fehraltorf, will collect radio and television licence fees on behalf of the federal government from 2019.

 Do I have to register with the new collection agency?